Negligence in Florida

 Compensatory Damages

-- Non-Economic Damages: These compensate for intangible, human losses, such as pain and suffering, mental anguish, loss of enjoyment of life, and disfigurement.
-There are currently no statutory caps on non-economic damages in general negligence or medical malpractice cases in Florida.
+• Non-Economic Damages: These compensate for intangible, human losses, such as pain and suffering, mental anguish, loss of enjoyment of life, and disfigurement.
+The Florida Supreme Court, in cases like Estate of McCall and Kalitan, struck down statutory caps on non-economic damages in medical malpractice cases as unconstitutional.

 Impact of HB 837 on Proving Medical Damages